linear-b/gitstream/docs/github-installation.md

 Follow these steps to ensure gitStream runs on self-hosted GitHub Actions runners:

-### Configuring gitStream with Self-Hosted Runners

-Follow these steps to ensure gitStream runs on self-hosted GitHub Actions runners:

 1. **Configure Self-Hosted Runners**
     - Set up self-hosted runners for your GitHub organization or repository.
 Refer to GitHub documentation on [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners) and [using them in a workflow](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/using-self-hosted-runners-in-a-workflow) for detailed instructions.